-The Company has formulated and published a Whistle Blower Policy to provide VigilMechanism for employees including directors of the Company to report genuine concerns.The provisions of this policy are in line with the provisions of the section 177(9) of the Actand the revised Clause 49 of the Listing Agreements with stock exchanges(http://www.cyient.com/investors/corporate-governance).
+The company has formulated and published a Whistle Blower Policy to provide VigilMechanism for associates including directors of the company to report genuine concerns.The provisions of this policy are in line with the provisions of the section 177(9) of theAct and the SEBI (LODR) Regulations 2015 (http://www.cyient.com/investors/corporate-governance).

-Pursuant to the provisions of clause 49 (II)(E) of the Listing Agreement a declarationby the Managing Director & CEO of the company declaring that all the members of theboard and the senior management personnel of the company have affirmed compliance with theCode of Conduct of the company is enclosed as Annexure 'J'.
+Pursuant to the provisions of Regulation 17 of the SEBI (LODR) Regulations 2015 adeclaration by the Managing Director & CEO of the company declaring that all themembers of the board and the senior management personnel of the company have a rmedcompliance with the Code of Conduct of the company is enclosed as Annexure J'.

-The CEO/CFO certification to the board pursuant to clause 49(V) of the listingagreement is enclosed Annexure 'K'.
+The CEO/CFO certification to the board pursuant to Regulation 17 of the SEBI (LODR)Regulations 2015 is enclosed as an Annexure K'.

 The board of directors expresses its thanks to the company's customers shareholdersvendors and bankers for their support to the company during the year.
-Your directors wouldlike to make a special mention of the support extended by the various Departments of theCentral and State Governments particularly the Software Technology Parks of IndiaDevelopment Commissioners - SEZ Department of Communication and Information Technologythe Direct and Indirect tax authorities the Ministry of Commerce the Reserve Bank ofIndia Ministry of Corporate Affairs/Registrar of Companies Securities and Exchange Boardof India the Stock Exchanges and others and look forward to their support in all futureendeavours.
+Your directors wouldlike to make a special mention of the support extended by the various Departments of theCentral and State Governments particularly the Software Technology Parks of IndiaDevelopment Commissioners - SEZ Department of Communication and Information Technologythe Direct and Indirect tax authorities the Ministry of Commerce the Reserve Bank ofIndia Ministry of Corporate A airs/Registrar of Companies Securities and Exchange Boardof India the Stock Exchanges and others and look forward to their support in all futureendeavours.

 Your directors wish to place on record their deep sense of appreciation for thecommitted services of the associates of the company at all levels.